-Nonetheless, we find strong evidence that elites strategically select offshore jurisdictions that will give them access to the Energy Charter Treaty.
+However, we find strong evidence that elites strategically select offshore jurisdictions that will give them access to the Energy Charter Treaty.
 The effect is not driven by the legal protections of the treaty or the high asset intensity of the industries covered.
-Instead, we find evidence consistent with other scholars that point to the importance of salience and learning driving the outcomes of the investment regime.
-As more extraterritorial arbitrations are filed through the ECT, we see more offshore incorporations in ECT member states, setting the stage for the treaty to become the most popular mechanism for elites to file arbitrations against their de facto home state.
-This is normatively concerning; the ECT has frequently been used to sue governments in response to their implementation of climate change mitigation policies, and extraterritorial arbitration dramatically expands the universe of potential litigation.
-We also find support for the "safety in numbers" hypothesis, demonstrating that-even among treaties with no ISDS provisions-multilateral PTAs increase round-tripping between signatory states while bilateral PTAs decrease round-tripping.
-This suggests that bilateral treaties may constitute a bundled treatment, providing arbitrage opportunities but simultaneously signaling increased bilateral cooperation between signatory governments; multilateral treaties offer elites the former, with less risk of the latter.
+Instead, we find evidence consistent with other scholars that point to the important of salience and learning driving the outcomes of the investment regime.
+As more extraterritorial arbitrations are filed through the the ECT, we see more offshore incorporations in havens that sign-up to the ECT, setting the stage for the treaty to become the most popular mechanism for elites to file arbitrations against their de facto home state.
+This is normatively concerning; the ECT has frequently been used to sue governments in response to their implementation of climate change mitigation policies,20 and extraterritorial arbitration dramatically expands the universe of potential litigation.